 A number of pages containing information for you to understand the communication protocol of PicSat, as well as detailed instructions on how to build and operate your own reception station, are being prepared for anyone interested.

 We are in the early phase of the mission, and the satellite and its instrument are not fully commissionned yet.
 These are very busy times for us.
 We are doing the best we can to release these pages as soon as possible.
-We think that we will be able to release at least part of them before the end of January 2018.
 In the meantime, check the news, and follow PicSat on Twitter @IamPicSat to stay up-to-date with what is going on!